Henceforth, weigh happiness by the distance

 Adrift on the wheezing bed,

-she is floating afar — without sound,
+she is floating afar — without a word,

 without making the faintest move.